crazy-max/docker-syspass/README.md

 ### Installation wizard

-You have to check [Hosting Mode](https://doc.syspass.org/en/installing/hostingmode.html) in the installation wizard.
+You have to check [Hosting Mode](https://doc.syspass.org/en/installing/hostingmode.html) in the installation wizard to skip database and user creation if you use MariaDB's Docker image.

 ## How can I help ?